Community (Fear Itself): Synopsis

-Bobby and Tracy are a young couple who have decided to move from a big city to The Commons, a suburban gated community.
-They are enthusiastic about the move, as Tracy desperately wants children, however their friends Meryl and Scott are mixed about the community.
+Bobby (Brandon Routh) and Tracy (Shiri Appleby) are a young couple who have decided to move from a big city to The Commons, a suburban gated community.
+They are enthusiastic about the move, as Tracy desperately wants children; however, their friends Meryl and Scott are mixed about the community.
 Meryl likes idea of Commons while Scott is highly apprehensive.
-When signing the contract for their new house, Bobby and Tracy neglect to read the fine print, which contains some fairly specific rules and the repercussions if they are broken.
+When signing the contract for their new house, Bobby and Tracy neglect to read the fine print, which contains some fairly specific rules and the repercussions for breaking them.

-While things seem initially idyllic, the couple soon uncover the community's sinister side.
-Indiscretions are punished harshly, as an adulterous woman is publicly shamed and forced to wear a pig mask while a man complaining about the Commons is hauled away by other men.
-They discover that there are cameras in every home that broadcast footage that everyone within the community can view whenever they want, giving them no privacy.
-The couple is approached by the Commons HOA president, who asks when they will have their first child as the fine print on the contract specifies that they must have a child within six months of moving in or their home will be foreclosed.
+While things initially seem idyllic, the couple soon uncovers the community's sinister side.
+Indiscretions are punished harshly, as an adulterous woman is publicly shamed and forced to wear a pig mask, while Phil (John Billingsley), a man complaining about the Commons, is carried off by other men.
+Bobby and Tracy discover that there are cameras in every home that broadcast footage that everyone within the community can view at their discretion, giving them no privacy.
+The couple is approached by the Commons HOA president, who asks them when they will have their first child (the fine print on the contract specifies that they must have a child within six months of moving in or their home will be foreclosed).
 Tracy manages to conceive, saving them from losing the house.

+Ultimately Bobby decides that they must leave the community.
+He hatches a plan with Scott to have Meryl pretend to be Tracy for the cameras, while Tracy sneaks out of town to stay with Scott.
+The plot is discovered.
+Sympathetic neighbor Phil kills the HOA president, forcing Bobby to he flee on foot.
+He's chased by members of the community, when he hears Scott and Tracy, who have arrived with a car.
+He goes to them, assuming he will be rescued, but they have somehow become brainwashed members of the cult.
+Bobby is caught by the community.

-Ultimately Bobby decides that they must leave the community and has Tracy leave on her own before he flees on foot.
-He's chased by the others in the community and is eventually caught.
-The episode cuts to five years later.
-Tracy is now the president of the HOA and is welcoming new people into the community.
-Bobby watches from within their home, as he is now a wheelchair user after having amputated his legs.
+Five years later, Tracy is now the president of the HOA and is welcoming new people into the community.
+Bobby watches vacantly from within their home, wheelchair-bound, his legs having been amputated.